IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 for such adjustment:  managing the integration of one mitigation with the environment in which it is deployed.

-Interplay among Mitigations {#interplay}
+Combining Mitigations {#combining}
 =========================

-One of the key considerations in selecting mitigations is how to manage the interplay among different mechanisms.
-Care must be taken to avoid situations where a mitigation is rendered fruitless because of a different mitigation which is working at a different time scale or with a different aim.
+One of the key considerations in selecting mitigations is how to combine different mechanisms to achieve the best results.
+Care must be taken to avoid situations where a mitigation is rendered fruitless because of a different mechanism (or even a different mitigation) which is working at a different time scale or with a different aim.

 As an example, there is work in progress in  IEEE 802 to standardize a method for the randomization of MAC Addresses.
 This work aims